SamIvanov7/hillel_05_2022_support/README.md

 #### Shared
 - contains the necessary models that each module of our project refers to.
 But module "shared" will never refers to any of our project's modules

+##### Other utilits

+Pipfile - this file contains information for the dependencies of the project.
+Pipenv uses this file to define all required tools, utils, and modules for this env.
+Here we separate dev packages and default so that we can use this file for dev and prod.

+Pipfile.lock - This file declares all dependencies (from Pipfile) of the project, their latest available versions, and the current hashes for the downloaded files.

+.isort.cfg - we use this file to configure isort behavior.
+In my case, I exclude migrations from the checking.

+.flake8 - we use this file to configure flake8 behavior.

+.gitignore - here we specifie files that git shoud ignore.

 ## Files description: